 How MNPC and NPC modules work

-When MNPC and NPC modules are used as an inverter, the DC voltage can be converted into a variable alternating voltage and variable frequency.
+When MNPC and NPC modules are used as inverters, the DC voltage can be converted into a variable alternating voltage and variable frequency.
 Unlike a half-bridge or sixpack topology, these topologies offer an additional voltage level at the output.
-The potential can also have a status of 0 as well as DC+ and DC-.
+The potential can also have a status of 0, as well as DC+ and DC-.

-The classic MNPC stage comprises of four IGBTs and four diodes.
-The topology is also known as T-type of NPC2.
+The classic MNPC stage comprises four IGBTs and four diodes.
+The topology is also known as T-type, or NPC2.
 The blocking voltage is 600V or 650V for the horizontal (neutral point) switches and 1200V for the outer switches.
 Some modules come with 1200V and 1700V components.
-Modules are typically equipped with an NTC of PTC alongside the semiconductors.
+Modules are typically equipped with an NTC or PTC alongside the semiconductors.

 classic MNPC topology (left) and classic NPC topology (right)